How to get from Yogyakarta to Bali overland (2024)

 Simon on a motorcycle

-Full disclaimer: I haven’t traveled by motorcycle from Yogyakarta to Bali myself.
+Full disclaimer: I haven’t traveled by motorcycle from Yogyakarta to Bali myself but I have over 5.000 km on the road exploring both.

 As for renting a motorcycle on one end of the journey and returning it on the other, that may be more complicated and my advice is to enquire in person at the motorcycle rental place of your choice.